Last updated 18th February 2021

 We are all facing uncertain times due to current COVID-19 pandemic.
 This is affecting everyone worldwide and we are sure you are wondering if you should or should not travel to the UK at this time.

 There is currently no travel ban to the UK for Australians, Canadians and New Zealand, but you must ensure that you check your countries official government website for travel advice before you go.
 For example, Australia has a travel ban, if an Australian Citizen or Permanent Resident wishes to leave Australia they need to apply for an exemption visa.
 See this LINK for more information.

-Your UK working visa will not be taken off you (or cancelled) by the UKVI if you fail to enter into the UK during your 30 day vignette/30 day entry clearance (you will find this sticker inside your current passport, showing the dates that you can arrive into the UK).
+Your UK working visa will not be taken off you (or cancelled) by the UKVI if you fail to enter into the UK during your entry clearance validity dates (you will find this entry clearance sticker inside your current passport, showing the dates that you can arrive into the UK).
 This has been approved and it will NOT be cancelled on you.
-Your UK visa will remain valid, see this blog for more information if your 30 day vignette has expired - https://www.restlessworld.com.au/blogs/news/official-covid-19-update-from-the-ukvi
+Your UK visa will remain valid, see this LINK for more information if your entry clearance has expired.

 Below is a guide covering what you should check before you consider traveling during this COVID-19 Coronavirus pandemic.